crazyuploader/Ansible-Playbooks/setup/README.md

-# Playbook to Setup Ubuntu Focal
+# Playbook to Setup Ubuntu

 ## Usage